 Insert a placeholder that will automatically personalize your newsletter with subscriber data.
 This means you will be able to address your users by their first name.
 Also, you can display design blocks only to specific audience segments, grouped by age, gender, interests or language, for example.

 - Insert a footer with an unsubscribe function

 These links will be automatically generated by Newsletter2Go and will be linked to your account.
 Including a profile option so your contacts can choose how often they hear from you is proven to lower unsubscribe rates, too.

 - Insert your products or content into the newsletter

-If you’d like to save time copying and pasting your product details, you’ll be happy to learn about the 1 click product and 1 click content transfer features.
-The latter will enable you to transfer your site’s content into your newsletter simply by specifying the Post ID or Entity ID.
-Consequently, you can copy the entire product to your email campaign by entering the product number.
+If you’d like to save time copying and pasting your product details, you’ll be happy to learn about the 1-click product and 1-click content transfer features.
+The latter will enable you to transfer your site’s content into your mailing simply by specifying the Post ID or Entity ID.
+Similarly, with 1-click product transfer, you can copy all product details (images, price, links, description) to your email campaign by entering the product number.

-Send out your newsletter once you’re happy with it.
-Our dispatch servers are whitelisted, which means higher deliverability rates.
-If you send out newsletters manually from your own email account, more than half of these is likely to get blocked.
-Once you’ve sent out a few thousand newsletters, your computer or server will slow down, which would impact the reading experience for website visitors.
+Send out your email once you’re happy with it.
+Our servers are whitelisted, which means higher deliverability rates.
 With a whitelisted server, more than 99% of your emails will reach the inbox.
-Try Newsletter2Go now and use these beautiful templates: